-In San Juan, Puerto Rico, this 15th day of August 2023
+In San Juan, Puerto Rico, this 16th day of October 2023

 I hereby certify that this motion was filed using the electronic filing system of this Energy Bureau.
-I also certify that copy of this motion will be notified to the Puerto Rico Electric Power Authority, through its attorney of record: jmarrero@diazvaz.law.
+I also certify that copy of this motion will be notified to the Puerto Rico Electric Power Authority, through its attorney of record: jmarrero@diazvaz.law and through attorney Lionel Santa, Lionel.santa@prepa.pr.gov.